bmatcuk/jade-brunch-static/README.md

 jade-brunch-static is a processor for [html-brunch-static](https://github.com/bmatcuk/html-brunch-static), a [brunch](http://brunch.io/) plugin designed to handle static html files. jade-brunch-static can convert jade files into static html files with html-brunch-static's support for layouts and partial views.

+If you're looking for support for the latest version of jade, now called "pug", check out [pug-brunch-static](https://github.com/bmatcuk/pug-brunch-static).

 ## Installation
 jade-brunch-static depends on [html-brunch-static](https://github.com/bmatcuk/html-brunch-static), which also depends on [brunch-static](https://github.com/bmatcuk/brunch-static), so, you will need to install all three.
 The recommended method is via npm: